ksymph/headmaker/README.md

 # source for headmaker.kwikle.me

-a simple app for generating <head> for a website
+a simple app for generating the head for a website

-made as a practice project to learn javascript
+made as a practice project to learn javascript (and git)